testdriverai/goodlooks/README.md

 ## Quickstart

-Install via NPM and [create an API KEY](https://lgtm-main-80a621c.d2.zuplo.dev/docs/routes/~pricing).
-You can [manage your subscription here](https://lgtm-main-80a621c.d2.zuplo.dev/docs/routes/~subscription).
+Install via NPM.

 ```
 npm install goodlooks
 ```

+You can use this demo key to get started fast `zpka_3225d687355348e6bacfa9933028b158_7f9f9486` (note this gets rotated weekly).
+[Create your own API KEY](https://lgtm-main-80a621c.d2.zuplo.dev/docs/routes/~pricing).

 Use in Playwright tests!